JoshKaufman/ursa/README.md

 This Node module provides a fairly complete set of wrappers for the RSA public/private key crypto functionality of OpenSSL.

+It has been tested by the maintainer on both Node 0.6.* and Node 0.8.*, on both Linux and OS X (the latter in several configurations, including Node built from source as well as installed via MacPorts and Homebrew).
+If you find it doesn't work for you, please file a bug (see below).

 Building and Installing
 -----------------------